HazemSayad/flutter-startup-name-generator/README.md

 # flutter-startup-name-generator
-This is a flutter projectmexercies from Google Codelabs that generates infinite startup 2 words name
+This is a flutter projectmexercies from Google Codelabs that generates infinite list of startup 2-words names

 ## Getting Started